 - In Shadowpact, the Pentacle tell the townspeople whom they have trapped in a giant magic prison shield that they will choose sacrifices at random from their number.
 They explain that it's nothing personal, it's just bad luck that their town was chosen, more people will be sacrificed if they try to resist, and that everything will be easier if they just go along with it.
 The Pentacle's leader Strega explains all of this with an eerily calm business-like tone.

 - In The Wizard In The Shadows, Eirian notes that one of Saruman's few saving graces as compared to Wormtongue is that it was never personal.

-- The Pony POV Series Dark World Series has this with Rancor, Discord's little sister, who states this is the case between her and the mane six.
-It's completely true, she genuinely has nothing against them and would probably be cheering for them (she is the Anthropomorphic Personification of Revenge after all) otherwise, its just Her Father Havoc ordered her to help Discord out.
+- The Pony POV Series Dark World Series has this with Rancor, Discord's little sister, who states this is the case between her and the Dark World Elements of Harmony.
+It's completely true, as she genuinely has nothing against them and would probably be cheering for them (she is the Anthropomorphic Personification of Revenge after all) otherwise, its just Her Father Havoc ordered her to help Discord out.
 It turns out that her real mission was to get close to Discord to stab him In the Back and take back Destruction's stolen power from him, in order for it to be used for its intended purpose (Destruction's actual job).
-Once her mission is finished, she just says 'see yah later' and leaves the fight altogether.
+Once her mission is finished, she just says "see yah later" and leaves the fight altogether.